MarcusGrass/dir-cache/Readme.md

 ## Performance pt.
 2

 Okay if you write lazily to disk.
-Since (potentially depending on options) each map operation corresponds to at multiple
+Since (potentially depending on options) each map operation corresponds to at least multiple
 disk-operations, the map is ill-suited to high-frequency operations.

 Since a specific value will net a disk-representation that is strictly larger than the raw content size the `dir-cache` is space-inefficient.